OOPS: 3 Billion Gallons of Fracking Wastewater “Accidentally” Pumped into California Aquifers

 And the scariest words of admission one can ever hear from a government apparatchik: “In multiple different places of the permitting process an error could have been made.”[his emphasis, not mine]

 With natural gas — primarily shale natural gas from fracking — as the trendy new market in the U.S. and elsewhere, fracking operations are a booming business these days (and so are the earthquake swarms which have been tied to it in studies).
 The Council on Foreign Relations, the secretive para-government think tank, even issued a report explicitly identifying fracking as one of the main keys to new North American energy markets in the coming years.

 Sadly, with a crony government that protects big business interests over people every chance it gets pretty much without fail, this probably won’t be the last time we see a disgusting headline like this in the coming years.

-For more on fracking and why it’s just another corrupt government/mega-corporate/bankster/oligarchy lie, see the documentary Gasland.
+P.P.S. – For more on fracking and why it’s just another corrupt government/mega-corporate/bankster/oligarchy lie, watch Gasland.